 The night before, wash your beans and then let them sit overnight in a pot with water covering them by about two inches.
 Then the next morning, you’re ready to go.
 If you’re not going to cook the beans within 8 – 12 hours, then you’ll want to keep them in the refrigerator where they will keep for about 24 hours.
-Now that your beans are soaked, there are two main methods for cooking them…
+Now that your beans are soaked, there are two main methods for cooking them:

 So that’s beans… how about lentils?

 All you have to do with lentils is wash them well and pick out any rocks or small pebbles that can sometimes be in the package.
-Then follow whatever soup recipe you’d like to use them in!
-If you’d like to make a side of lentils— here’s my favorite lentil recipe:
+Then follow whatever recipe you’d like to use them in!
+Here’s my favorite lentil recipe:

 Wash one cup of dried lentils well, then put them in a pot with two cups of water and a teaspoon of salt.
 Bring to a boil, then put the heat on “low” and cook for 20 – 25 minutes, adding a little water if they look dry.
 Once they’re cooked, add a couple of tablespoons of good olive oil and a two tablespoons of red wine vinegar.
 Add salt and pepper to taste, and adjust the oil and vinegar to your taste preferences as well.
 Dice a small carrot well and add to the lentils for crunch!